 }

-As you can probably guess, in our case the query sets a condition for applying the following CSS only to screens and when the screen size moves below 480px.
-This is typical for a media query aimed at mobile phones.
+In our above example, the query sets a condition for applying the following CSS only to screens and when the screen size moves below 480px.
+This is typical of a media query for all mobile devices.

-Overall, the format above is pretty much the most common media query you will find in responsive design.
-It’s also my preferred method.
+Overall, this format is pretty much the most common media query you will find in responsive design.
+It’s also our preferred method.

-However, in media query CSS min and max can also be used interchangeably.
-What do I mean by that?
-Some people prefer to define ranges between screen sizes with min-width
+Note: In media query CSS for all devices, min and max can also be used interchangeably.
+However, some people prefer to define ranges between screen sizes with min-width and max-width

-There are a number of other operators you can input you can learn all about them here.
-However, this is enough for our purposes.
+There are a number of other operators you can input.
+If you’re interested, you can learn all about them here.
+For now, let’s move on to where to place your media queries.

-If you have seen media queries in theme files before, you might have noticed that they are always at the end of the file.
-That’s because browsers read stylesheets from top to bottom.
-Anything that is at the bottom overwrites any rules at the top (unless you explicitly declare for that not to happen with !important
+This is because browsers read stylesheets from top to bottom.
+Anything that is at the bottom overwrites any rules at the top (unless you explicitly declare for that not to happen with !important).

-So, if your standard font size is 18px (as defined at the beginning of style.css), you can change the font size for smaller screens by adding a media query below.
+So, if your standard font size is 18px (as defined at the beginning of style.css), you can change the font size for smaller screens by adding a media query below, such as:

 @media only screen and (max-width: 480px) {